RexDjere/RCCG-Destiny-Chapel-Men-s-Fellowship-Bylaws/Section01.md

 - Secretary
 - Social/Publicity Secretary

-Membership in the Men's Fellowship is open to any RCCG Detiny Chapel member who is
+Membership in the Men's Fellowship is open to any RCCG Detiny Chapel member who
-- an adult male, age 18 or older
+- is an adult male, age 18 or older
-- single or married
+- is single or married
 - pays the appropriate membership dues (see [Section 3](Section03.md) for dues)

 Any Men's Fellowship memeber who stays current on his dues is eligible to receive the privileges outlined in [Section 4](Section04.md).